 The Mediterranean fanworm consists of a tube that is always anchored to a hard surface, topped with a single spiral fan.
 They can grow up to 40 cm tall.
 The fans are white, banded with brown and orange, and the central stem is orange.

-Sabella spallanzanii - Mediterranean fanworm.
+Sabella spallanzanii - Mediterranean fanworm. g READ, NIWA

 Marine pests of concern unwanted in New Zealand